nlm-irp-jianglab/Evolink/docs/index.md

 ---
 In breif, Evolink is a phylogeny-based tool to detect genes (both positively and negatively associated ones) contributed to a phenotype present in multi-species (e.g. resistance, virulence, host and colony).

-Identification of genotyep-phenotype associations is a fundamental task not only in microbiology but also in the whole field of biology.
+Identification of genotype-phenotype associations is a fundamental task not only in microbiology but also in the whole field of biology.
 Yet as microbial data is rapidly increasing, the scales of gene family pool (~10^6) and phylogenetic tree (with > 10^5 leaves) make current methods less efficient to link genes to traits.

-Phylogenetic information is accepted as a good resource to control for population structure in microbial genotyep-phenotype association analyses, avoiding spurious findings.
+Phylogenetic information is accepted as a good resource to control for population structure in microbial genotype-phenotype association analyses and avoid spurious findings.
 That's why Evolink was developed based on the use of phylogeny.

 Tested on a self-made flagella dataset with a large tree (with 1,948 leaves) and a gene family presence/absence matrix (containing 149,316 gene families), Evolink could give results in less than 5 minutes, demonstrating its capability of mining genes correlated to a phenotype on large-scale datasets.